Tulsa, Oklahoma: Topography

 The city developed on both sides of the prominent Arkansas River, which flows in a wide, sandy-bottomed channel.
-Its flow through the Tulsa area is controlled by upstream flood control reservoirs, but its width and depth can vary widely throughout the year, such as during periods of high rainfall or severe drought.
-A low-water dam was built to maintain a full channel at all times in the area adjacent to downtown Tulsa.
-This portion of the river was known as Zink Lake.
-However, the City of Tulsa allowed the dam to deteriorate and it no longer functions to retain the lake for which it was designed.
+Its flow through Tulsa is controlled by reservoirs at Keystone Lake, and a low-water dam was built at Zink Lake in downtown Tulsa to maintain a full channel at all times.
+This dam deteriorated and eventually failed, and was repaired and reopened in 2014.

 Heavily wooded and with abundant parks and water areas, the city has several prominent hills, such as "Shadow Mountain" and "Turkey Mountain", which create varied terrain, especially in its southern portions.
 While its central and northern sections are generally flat to gently undulating, the Osage Hills extension into the northwestern part of the city further varies the landscape.
 Holmes Peak, north of the city, is the tallest point in the Tulsa Metro area at 1,360 ft (415 m) According to the United States Census Bureau, the city has a total area of 186.8 sqmi, of which 182.6 sqmi is land and 4.2 sqmi (2.24%) is water.